 New approaches have failed too.

 Most of the companies declaring revolution have no idea what to do in place of the status quo.
 They adopt some sort of hybrid approach.
 They conduct live experiments — on real people in real organizations.
 There are clear and obvious design flaws.
 And as a result, most of these trial programs fail.
-The most popular new approach to performance evaluations is presented as both simple and organic.
+The most popular new approach to performance review / evaluations is presented as both simple and organic.
 Train and encourage managers to give real-time feedback to direct reports.
 Provide it continuously throughout the year with an emphasis on “performance achievement.”
 Stop saving corrective counsel for annual awkward showdowns.

 But wait — let’s backup.